 9. Single Monk Strap Boots

-If you’ve read this far (thanks for hanging in there by the way), you should have a strong understanding of which men’s casual boots to wear with jeans.
+Since you’ve read this far (thanks for hanging in there by the way), by now you should have a strong understanding of which men’s casual boots to wear with jeans.

 Enter your email address below and I’ll send you a checklist that will help you do just that, outlining the Nine Details You Need to Nail to step up your style and put your best face forward.